 Here is an example of how you guys did better than our data model!
 This is why visually looking at these objects is so important!
 This is from the 'Nearby VS Distant' workflow.

-Our data model was fooled by the large source to the right (thinking it was a Nearby Galaxy) but YOU saw the dots in the colored blocks image and a faint, small dot/nothing in the zoomed in image (which indicated a Distant Galaxy!).
+Our data model was fooled by the large source to the right (thinking it was a Nearby Galaxy), but YOU saw the dots in the colored blocks image and a faint, small dot/nothing in the zoomed-in image (which indicated a Distant Galaxy!).
 While our model picked up too much data from the large star next to it!

 Once you classify these objects we take your classifications and use them in our machine learning algorithms.
-We couldn't use these algorithms accurately without your help classifying nearby and distant galaxies!
+We couldn't use these algorithms accurately without your help in classifying nearby and distant galaxies!

 Want to learn more and become a better classifier?